 The only thing that can make reeling in the big one more special is sharing the experience with someone.
 Fortunately, there’s no shortage of high-quality tandem fishing kayaks on the open market.

-In the article we’ll talk about some of the best 2-person fishing kayaks, breaking down their strengths and weaknesses so you can get out there and bring home dinner.
+In the article, we’ll talk about some of the best 2-person fishing kayaks, breaking down their strengths and weaknesses so you can get out there and bring home dinner.

 Whether you’re in the market for a high-end boat or just looking for something to take to the local lake, we’ll give you the best tandem fishing kayak in numerous categories so you’re sure to find the perfect model for you.

-Best Tandem Fishing Kayaks
+Best Tandem Fishing Kayaks in 2023

-Best Cheap & Lightweight: Intex Excursion Pro Inflatable
+cheapest tandem fishing kayak: Intex Excursion Pro Inflatable

 With a solid PVC fabric exterior, the Excursion Pro is one of the most durable inflatable kayaks.